 If we can’t change a situation, we can alter our perception of it by viewing it differently.
 Then we’ll live in a different reality.
 People may say, “You’re in denial.”
 Good!
 Why would we choose to keep focusing on something we don’t want, and don’t want more of?

-We develop problematic perspectives by interpreting reality instead of letting it be what it is.
+We develop problematic perspectives by interpreting and attaching meaning to reality, instead of letting it be what it is.

 Each of us views life differently, because we see it through a personal filter that we’ve created from our beliefs and our experiences.
 Then we attach descriptive qualities to people and conditions – good, bad, right, wrong, acceptable, unacceptable – so that we know how to relate to them.
 And we let our interpretation determine how we feel.